Post-Baccalaureate Certificate in History

 Affordability and value

 TWU has the fourth-lowest college costs among Texas public universities.
-Additionally, graduates of our free-standing Graduate Certificate Program in History are well-positioned to increase their income through dual credit and/or community college teaching.
+Additionally, graduates of our free-standing certificate program are well-positioned to increase their income through dual credit and/or community college teaching.

 A welcoming community